hr-it-solutions/DD_J_com_gmaps_locations/README.md

 ##### Profile pages for individual map locations
 - Profile details
+- Highlight options and custom category labels
+- DD Improved Hits Counter (one view per IP-address per day)
 - Customize URL alias
 - Linked to the map
-- DD Improved Hits Counter.
-One view per IP-address per Day
-- Highlight Labes, as New, as Featured, as custom category labeled

 **and much more...**